utily/mendly/README.md

-# U10sil
+# Mend
-U10sil is a utility library for typescript.
+Mend is a utility library for typescript and javascript mending the standard library.